elisabettaroviera/MLDL-Project/README.md

 # Semantic Segmentation: Domain Adaptation Project

 This repository contains code for the semantic segmentation project of the MLDL course at Politecnico di Torino.
-The project has a focus on domain adaptation from synthetic (GTA5) to real-world (Cityscapes) datasets.
+The project has a focus on domain adaptation from synthetic (GTA5) to real-world (Cityscapes) datasets, but it revolves around testing the performance of different solutions.
 It supports multiple architectures (DeepLabV2, BiSeNet, PIDNet) and advanced training strategies including adversarial learning.

 ---